mkjt2/github-stats/README.md

 ## Requirements

 1. Install JDK 12 (tested on 12 only but may work on other versions).
-2. Setup a personal access OATH token on your github.com account.
+2. Setup a personal access OAUTH token on your github.com account.
 See [here](https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql)

 ## Usage